cheezy/data_magic/README.md

 ````

 Another way to specify the file to load is to use a _tag_ in a cucumber scenario.
 You tag should take the
 form of `@datamagic_FILENAME` where `FILENAME` is replaced with the file you wish to load.
-Then you can
+For example,
+if you add the tag `@datamagic_foo` then the file `foo.yml` will be loaded.
+If you want
-simply have the following code in a hook:
+to use the tags you simply have to add the following code in a hook:

 ````ruby
 Before do |scenario|